akutuzov/webvectors/README.md

 **Localization**

-_WebVectors_ uses `strings.csv` file as the source of localized strings.
+_WebVectors_ uses the `strings.csv` file as the source of localized strings.
 It is a comma-separated file with 3 fields:
 <ul><li> identifier </li>
 <li> string in language 1 </li>
 <li> string in language 2 </li></ul>

 By default, language 1 is English and language 2 is Russian.
-This can be changed is `webvectors.cfg`.
+This can be changed in `webvectors.cfg`.

 **Templates**